slowjams/CLR-via-C-/zCopy.md

                      // When the Task completes, the ContinueWith task calls MoveNext

-                     executeFinally = false; // We're not logically leaving the 'try' block return;   // <--------------------------Thread returns to caller(MyMethodAsync), then caller execute `return stateMachine.m_builder.Task;`, this is important
+                     executeFinally = false; // We're not logically leaving the 'try' block return;   // <------------------------Thread returns to caller MyMethodAsync, then caller execute `return stateMachine.m_builder.Task;`, this is important
                   }
                   // 'Method1Async' completed synchronously
                   break;